poshaughnessy/enter-the-metaverse-webvr/README.md

 # Enter the Metaverse: Introducing Virtual Reality for the Web

-A presentation I'm preparing for the [Front Engineers meetup](www.meetup.com/Front-Endgineers-London/events/213532342/), 25th November 2014.
+A presentation I gave at the [Front Engineers meetup](www.meetup.com/Front-Endgineers-London/events/213532342/), 25th November 2014.

 ## Image credits

-* Coming soon
+Thanks to those whose images I have used.
+Credits and links provided on each slide, except for the main background used (e.g. on the first few slides) - purchased for royalty-free usage from Fotolia.

 ## Licence